TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Active.md

 <br />

-If we make a tree of the folder, we locate more easily interesting files:
+If we list the folder structure with `tree`, it's easier to locate interesting files:

 <br />